Pearl Growers & Vacation Goers

-Pearls are probably the oldest pieces of jewellery on earth and grow in a living organism.
+Phuket continues to be one of the most popular destinations in Thailand, where visitors can also visit pearl farms.
+Pearls are probably the oldest pieces of jewelry on earth and grow in a living organism

 Mr. Kriangsak Ung has been cultivating pearl mussels for half a century – and he doesn’t let Covid get him down either.
 His 10,000 or so mussels lie in long rows in the warm sea off Phuket doing their work infinitely slowly, producing high-quality pearls in all shades of white and cream to pink to silver and champagne.